-490.1 Overview An Intern is someone in training to take on a new job for the camp the following year.
+An Intern is someone in training to take on a new job for the camp the following year.
 Ideally the intern will "shadow" someone during the camp to learn the job, taking on small pieces of the assigned role under supervision.

-490.2 Qualifications An Intern, upon completing the internship, will meet all the qualifications of the position for which she is training.
+An Intern, upon completing the internship, will meet all the qualifications of the position for which she is training.

-491. Junior/Senior Counselor/Coach
+491. Peer Counselor/Coach

+491.2 Qualifications and Expectations

-491.1 Overview Junior/Senior counselors and coaches are former campers who serve as assistants to the camp staff and role models to the campers.
+Peer counselors and coaches are former campers who serve as assistants to the camp staff and role models to the campers.
 At residential camps, they are counselors, at virtual camp, they are coaches.
+Lead counselors or coaches are over 18 years old and are able to supervise minors.

-491.2 The qualifications for a Junior/Senior Counselor are to: Qualifications and Expectations Be three years after attending camp for junior counselors or at least 15 years old before or during the summer of camp.
-Senior counselors typically have more experience.
-Be able to exercise good judgment, emphasize safety, and exhibit exemplary behavior as a role model to the younger campers. • Be flexible. • Be friendly and able to conduct oneself with a positive attitude.
-Abide by dorm closure and bedtime hours, sleep in assigned bed, abide by dress code, and attend all meals and activities.
-Time commitment Residential schedules generally run Sunday to Saturday 6:30 a.m. to 10 p.m.; virtual from Sunday to Friday, 8:30 a.m. to 9 p.m.
-This is a weeklong commitment and counselors should not schedule other commitments during this time such as non-camp coursework, babysitting, or work.
-Residential camps have a 'fully connected' no-cell-phone policy that applies to all staff and campers except those in a supervisory capacity.
-491.3 Duties The duties of a Junior/Senior Counselor are to: Assist in preparation of buildings and campus areas for Sunday registration and workshops.
-Assist the teacher to whose class you are assigned.
-Room set up Classroom assistance Assist assigned dorm monitor.
-Ensure assigned campers are ready for breakfast in the morning and lights out at night.
-Accompany assigned campers to meals.
-Meet and greet campers and their families on Sunday arrival.
-Attend dorm meetings in your buildings.
-Meet with your supervisor each day to be informed of the day's activities, new assignments, and changes in schedules.
-Assist in daily activities as assigned.
+The qualifications for a peer counselor or coach are:

+- Three years after attending camp or at least 16 years old before or during the summer of in-person camp for peer counselors or one year after attending virtual camp or age 14 for peer coaches at virtual camp.
+Lead counselors and coaches are over 18 and typically have more experience. - Able to exercise good judgment, emphasize safety, and exhibit exemplary behavior as a role model to the younger campers. - Able to be flexible. - Friendly and able to conduct oneself with a positive attitude. - Willing to abide by dorm closure and bedtime hours, sleep in assigned bed, abide by dress code, and attend all meals and activities.

+Time commitment

+- o In-person schedules generally run Sunday to Saturday 6:30 a.m. to 10 p.m. every day; virtual runs from Sunday to Friday, 8:30 a.m. to 9 p.m.
+The days are long and counselors are busy from morning to night. - This is a weeklong commitment and counselors and coaches should not schedule other commitments during this time such as non-camp coursework, babysitting, or work. - In-person camps have a 'fully connected' no-cell-phone policy that applies to all staff and campers except those in a supervisory capacity.

+The duties of a peer counselor are to:

+- Assist in preparation of buildings and campus areas for Sunday registration and workshops. - Assist the teacher to whose class you are assigned (if assigned). - o Room setup - Classroom assistance - Assist assigned dorm monitor. - o Ensure assigned campers are ready for breakfast in the morning and lights out at night. - Accompany assigned campers to meals. - Meet and greet campers and their families on Sunday arrival.

-- Assist on campus field trips. - Perform other tasks as assigned by the camp director. - \circ $\,$ Some tasks may include volunteer stipends, such as social media or IT coordinator. - Senior counselors over 18 may supervise junior counselors.
-They may also fill a role as a dorm monitor in-training under the tutelage of a designated dorm monitor with more campers than allowed per adult : minors ratio of 1:10.
+- Attend dorm meetings in your buildings. - Meet with your supervisor each day to be informed of the day's activities, new assignments, and changes in schedules. - Assist in daily activities as assigned. - Assist on campus field trips. - Perform other tasks as assigned by the camp director. - Some tasks at in-person camps may be eligible for volunteer stipends, such as social media or IT coordinator. - All coach roles at virtual camps are eligible for stipends. - Lead counselors over 18 may supervise minor counselors.
+They may also fill a role as a dorm monitor or dorm monitor-in-training under the tutelage of a designated dorm monitor with more campers than allowed per adult: minors ratio of 1:10.